 Akiko Hirai was born in Japan March 1970.
 She initially studied cognitive psychology in Japan and obtained her degree in Bachelor of letters before coming to England.
 During her first visit to England to study English language, she was attracted by the English culture and complexity of multi cultural society in London.
 It made her aware of her own cultural influence in her visual perception.
 Her interests lead her to her second visit to England in 1999.
 She met many English potters and learned how to work with clay, soon after that she took a degree course in ceramics at the University of Westminster, then onto graduation from Central St. Martins.
-After her graduation Akiko found her studio in The Chocolate Factory N16 in Stoke Newington amongst other varying artists where she now practices her ceramic work.
+Since her graduation Akiko has worked in her studio in London, amongst other varying artists where she now practices her ceramic work.

 Image right by Dan Fontanelli

 (from left to right)

 Ref.
 AH-ROP-2318, H 15.5 x W 13 cm, £720 SOLD